-Attribute Туре Default Description and List of NMTOKEN - Active if all specified profiles are active as well as all other tests passing, including 'not' comment string - Comment control-switch-users List of NMTOKEN Any users Restrict users that have access to control switch expect boolean none Defines state considered 'Good' and shown green on status page initial boolean true Defines state at system startup if not using set, or initial state of a new control switch interval duration 1 Time between tests invert boolean - Invert final result of testing log NMTOKEN Not logging Log target log-debug NMTOKEN Not logging Log additional information name NMTOKEN Not optional Profile name not NMTOKEN - Active if specified profile is inactive as well as all other tests passing, including 'and' or List of NMTOKEN - Active if any of these other profiles are active regardless of other tests (including 'not' or 'and') ports Set of port - Test passes if any of these physical ports are up ppp List of NMTOKEN - PPP link state (any of these are up) recover duration 1 Time before recover (i.e. how long test has been passing) route List of IPAddr - Test passes if all specified addresses are routeable set switch - Manual override.
+Attribute Туре Default Description and List of NMTOKEN Active if all specified profiles are active as well as all other tests passing, including 'not'

+comment string - Comment control-switch-users List of NMTOKEN Any users Restrict users that have access to control switch expect boolean none Defines state considered 'Good' and shown green on status page initial boolean true Defines state at system startup, or new config, where not known/fixed interval duration 1 Time between tests invert boolean - Invert final result of testing log NMTOKEN Not logging Log target log-debug NMTOKEN Not logging Log additional information name NMTOKEN Not optional Profile name not NMTOKEN - Active if specified profile is inactive as well as all other tests passing, including 'and' or List of NMTOKEN - Active if any of these other profiles are active regardless of other tests (including 'not' or 'and') ports Set of port - Test passes if any of these physical ports are up ррр List of NMTOKEN - PPP link state (any of these are up) recover duration 1 Time before recover (i.e. how long test has been passing) route List of IPAddr - Test passes if all specified addresses are routeable set switch - Manual override.
 Test settings ignored; Control switches can use and/or/not/invert source string - Source of data, used in automated config management table (unsignedByte 0-99) routetable - Routing table for ping/route timeout duration 10 Time before timeout (i.e. how long test has been failing) vrrp List of NMTOKEN - VRRP state (any of these is master)